nmrksic/counter-fitting/README.md

 # Counter-fitting Word Vectors to Linguistic Constraints
-Nikola Mrkšić, nm480@cam.ac.uk
+Nikola Mrkšić (nm480@cam.ac.uk)

 This repository contains the code and data for the tool presented in [Counter-fitting Word Vectors to Linguistic Constraints](http://mi.eng.cam.ac.uk/~nm480/naaclhlt2016.pdf).
 The produced word vectors, which achieve the present state of the art (0.74) on the SimLex-999 dataset are also included in this repository.

 ###Configuring the Tool

-The counter-fitting tool reads all the experiment config parameters from the experiment_parameters.cfg file in the root directory.
+The counter-fitting tool reads all the experiment config parameters from the ```experiment_parameters.cfg``` file in the root directory.
 An alternative config file can be provided as the first (and only) argument to counterfitting.py

 The config file specifies:
 * the location of the initial word vectors ```[default: word_vectors/glove.txt]```